AndrewCrescencio/andrewcrescencio/README.md

 I'm Andrew Crescencio a Frontend Web Developer from São Paulo.

-I'm currently working as a frontend developer, I use the tools of the vuejs ecosystem, mainly the nuxtjs framework, I also use other technologies such as html, css, javascript, jquery and bootstrap.
-I also do some work with Wordpress.
+I'm currently working as a frontend developer, I use the tools of the vuejs ecosystem, mainly the nuxtjs framework, I also use other technologies such as html, css/sass, javascript, jquery and bootstrap.
+Also some work with wordpress.

 I also develop applications in NextJs/ReactJs using typescript and Styled Components/TailwindCss